-- Prepare the SX-2000 MICRO LIGHT for migration: reduce Peripheral and DSU nodes to a maximum of 4 - deprogram unsupported devices and cards (AC13, AC15, SCDC, DID3, Advanced Tone Detector, ISDN Gateway, FIM Carrier Card, COV Line Card, 3DN, 4DN, SUPERSET 3, SUPERSET 4, SUPERSET 700, SUPERSET 7DN, SUPERCON-SOLE 2000, and datasets). - 2.
-Program SX-2000 connectivity using NE Editor.

-- 3. Backup SX-2000 database (datasave) from the 3300 Configuration Tool.
+- 1. Prepare the SX-2000 MICRO LIGHT for migration: - reduce Peripheral and DSU nodes to a maximum of 4 (this figure is a guide only; consult a Mitel Networks Sales Engineer for actual figures) - deprogram unsupported devices and cards (AC13, AC15, SCDC, DID3, Advanced Tone Detector, ISDN Gateway, FIM Carrier Card, COV Line Card, 3DN, 4DN, SUPERSET 3, SUPERSET 4, SUPERSET 700, SUPERSET 7DN, SUPERCON-SOLE 2000, and datasets) - enable MNMS Configuration Management 1 and MNMS Database Access options. - 2.
+Program SX-2000 connectivity using Network Element Editor from the Configuration Tool. - 3.
+Backup SX-2000 database (datasave) from the 3300 Configuration Tool.
 The Configuration Tool will convert the SX-2000 database to a 3300 database. - 4.
-Program 3300ICP connectivity using NE editor with the Variant as 3300 ICP. - 5.
-Enable Options. - 6.
+Prepare the 3300 ICP for migration: - Enable Options and manually reboot the system - Change the System name in the System Options Assignment to match that of the system being migrated - Set the IP Address, Host Name, FTP Username, and FTP password to match the Configuration Tool PC in the Controller Registry Configuration form. - 5.
+Program 3300 ICP connectivity using Network Element Editor from the Configuration Tool with the Variant as 3300 ICP. - 6.
 Perform a Restore of the SX-2000 converted database onto the 3300 ICP.
 An automatic validation operation occurs to determine if the restore can proceed. - 7.
 Reboot the 3300 ICP.
-Check the logs for any data restore failures (see Note). - 8.
+Check the logs for any data restore failures (see Note below). - 8.
 Change the 3300 ICP system name through the System Administration Tool.

 Note: After the Restore and Reboot, check the log file.
 In the System Administration Tool, click Maintenance and Diagnostics, select Maintenance Commands, and click All.
-Type the following text in the Command line: type .dr.logfile_1
+Type the following text in the Command line: type \.dr.logfile\1 and click Submit.

-Upgrade 3200 to 3300 Software
+Upgrade 3200 ICP to 3300 ICP Software

 - Only one 3200 ICP can be migrated to a 3300 ICP at a time. - Migration and Configuration cannot be performed in a single task or session using the 3300 Configuration Tool. - After migration, configuration must be completed using System Administration Tool. - Data restoration automatically triggers data migration. - If existing capacity is greater than that of the 3300 ICP, the conversion may fail.
-See the capacity table for the 3300 ICP. - Windows 2000 users should clear the browser cache. - Export the Name, Number and PIN of each user with a Symbol phone to a .csv file using the Telephone Directory Export Application in OPS Manager (only do this if you are migrating a 3200 ICP that has Symbol Phones programmed that use Direct Sequence Spread Spectrum). - Install the Symbol NetVision MiNET Phone Administrator Tool on a Windows NT or Windows 2000 PC.
+See the capacity table for the 3300 ICP. - Windows 2000 users should clear the browser cache.

+- Export the Name, Number and PIN of each user with a Symbol phone to a .csv file using the Telephone Directory Export Application in OPS Manager (only do this if you are migrating a 3200 ICP that has Symbol Phones programmed that use Direct Sequence Spread Spectrum). - Install the Symbol NetVision MiNET Phone Administrator Tool on a Windows NT or Windows 2000 PC.

-Note: Although the 3200 ICP FD_DSU programming is restored to the 3300 ICP, you must deprogram the DSU and reprogram using the System Administration Tool after you install new hardware.
+Note: Although the 3200 ICP FD\DSU programming is restored to the 3300 ICP, you must deprogram the DSU and reprogram using the System Administration Tool after you install new hardware.